RationAI/xopat-docker/basic/README.md

    or check the docker console) and the data you are trying to read is present in the `data` folder.

-##### Advanced: Custom Image Server & CORS
-Client uses _reverse proxy_ to avoid CORS policy violation.
-In order to receive data from custom image server, you have to add a record to the viewer server
-configuration:
- - add reverse proxy record to `client/000-default.conf`, simply follow existing record example:
-   - choose a local URL and redirect the server to the desired image server if the request URL matches your local one
-   - configure viewer to send requests for images to your local chosen URL
- - don't forget to rebuild the viewer image

-##### Custom servers
-Up to some point the viewer does not care what server or protocol is used to fetch image tiles.
-However, for multiple layers (data group) a synchronous image array requests must be possible.
-Either that or the viewer cannot have more than one data layer.
-To our knowledge, no image server other than ours supports this feature.
-Using our solution is recommended, or contact us to learn how to adjust your image server to add support for multiple layers.

 ### Troubleshooting
 There might be various points of failure during the setup process.
 Most likely the problem lies in different tools versions or different OS setup.